 “Tasted awful and clumped up to the point it was hard to scoop.
 I had to throw it away.
 Couldn’t stomach it anymore.”

 Dymatize Pre-Workout offers many of the same ingredients found in tons of other similar products.
 The big hit with the formula is caffeine – 300mg of caffeine to be precise.
 That’s a huge jolt to the system, especially for someone new to caffeinated supplements.
 Overall, we didn’t find much more than a stimulant-heavy pre-workout.

 If weight-loss is the aim, you can do more than take a caffeinated supplement.

 Among the best in weight-loss apps is a program called Noom.
 Doctors created the program after years of research and clinical trials show it works to improve weight loss.
 We think it’s the personal coaching, custom plan, and active community that makes it work, but you decide.

-Dietspotlight readers can access a free trial of Noom, for a limited time.
+Dietspotlight readers can access a free trial offer of Noom, for a limited time.